Face to Face and Internet Distance learning both have their own pros and cons.

 |Feedback and Interaction||Immediate through visual and verbal models, but time constrained||Anytime but conducive to Lecturers availability, usually a 24hr turn around time|

 Both Online and Face-to-Face learning are suitable ways of studying, but the way in which people decide to complete their studies is more dependent on their personal views and personalities.
-For example, some people prefer the good ol’ way of having their textbooks and making notes, whereas others may prefer to have all their notes and study materials accessible online and then there are those who prefer to have the best of both.
+For example, some people prefer the good ol’ way of having their textbooks and making notes, whereas others may prefer to have all their notes and study materials accessible on the internet via web browser and then there are those who prefer to have the best of both.

 Referring to the table at the beginning of the blog, below is a more detailed table for the pros and cons of studying through Online or Face-to-Face learning.
 Here we can compare which type of learning would better suit you.
 These would 0f course differ for each person based on their preferences.